 - in the 17th arrondissement in Place des Ternes.

-These markets are smaller than the one in Île de la Cité and do not trade birds.
+These markets are smaller than those in Île de la Cité and do not trade birds.